home-assistant/home-assistant.io/source/_integrations/buienradar.markdown

 ## Sensor

-The `buienradar` sensor platform will setup separate sensor entities with more detailed weather data.
-The selected weather station will provide all weather data, with the exception of the forecasted precipitation.
-The forecasted precipitation data will be retrieved from buienradar using your actual gps-location (and not the location of the nearest weather station).
+The Buienradar integration will set up separate sensor entities with more detailed weather data.
+The selected weather station will provide all-weather data, with the exception of the forecasted precipitation.
+The forecasted precipitation data will be retrieved from Buienradar using your actual GPS location (and not the location of the nearest weather station).
 The sensor entities are disabled by default and should be enabled before they will be updated with data.

 The following entities will be created: